 • There is a public BBQ area, just bring your own food and charcoal.
 It’s also possible to camp at the beach – a special permission needs to be pre-booking through the Galapagos National Park.

 • Even on cloudy days the sun is strong and can quickly cause sunburn.
 So remember to frequently apply sunblock, and use a hat and sunnies.
-Other things to bring along with you include: money (for transport), food, lots of drinking water, swim gear, beach towel, walking sandels, camera and a decent book.
+Other things to bring along with you include: money (for transport), food, lots of drinking water, sun protection, insect repellent, swim gear, beach towel, walking sandels, camera and a decent book.

 For more information about your options for land-based and cruise trips through the Galapagos Islands, contact a member of our team using our toll-free numbers or the contact form on this site.